How Long Should a Book Chapter Be?

 If you’re writing a book with many POVs / jumps time periods, you can use the chapter break to take things to another level.

 These are the main guides to remember.
-Plenty of books play with the word counts of their chapters, but the average word count of a chapter is around 2,000 – 5,000 words.
+Plenty of books play with the word counts of their chapters, but the average word count is around 2,000 – 5,000 words.
 Remember that it all depends on your story.
 Don’t write every chapter with only one eye on your story and the other on the word count.
 Concentrate on making your content interesting, strong, and good.
 You can come back to the word count later.

 Ask A Question